-During vessel loading/unloading operations, expected to take place continuously at maximum capacity, a total of 40 persons would work on the VMT Site, engaged in cargo loading and offloading, site maintenance operations, and administrative duties.
-The number of workers present on the VMT Site would be reduced by approximately 15 persons during periods when no vessels are being loaded or unloaded.
-Additionally, there would be truck drivers and rail equipment handlers who would enter and exit the site based on operational needs.
+During vessel loading/unloading operations, there could be up to expected to take place continuously at maximum capacity, a total of 40 individuals would be working on the VMT Site, engaged in cargo loading and offloading, site maintenance operations, and administrative duties. for Phases 1 and 2.
+The number of workers present on the VMT Site would be reduced Dduring periods when no vessels are being loaded/unloaded by approximately 15 individuals.
+Additional there would be truck drivers and rail equipment handlers\who would enter and exit the site based on operational needs.